jimmythedog/eclipse-plugin-ReplaceJarsWithProjects/README.md

 1. Right-click on project and select `"Export..."`
 1. Navigate to `"Plug-in Development->Deployable plug-ins and fragments"`
 1. Click on `"Next"`
-1. You now have various options:
+1. You now have a couple of ways to install the plugin:
-    1. If you want a "global" install i.e. workspace independant:
+    1. Either:
         1. Use the `"Archive file"` option
-        1. Once you've created the archive, unzip it into your eclipse directory and restart eclipse
+        1. Once you've created the archive, unzip it into your `eclipse` directory and restart eclipse
-    1. If you want a "local" install that only takes effect in your workspace:
+    1. Or:
         1. Use the `"Install into hist: Repository"` option
         1. Accept the default path e.g. mine is `"/home/kevin/workspace/.metadata/.plugins/org.eclipse.pde.core/install/"`
+        1. You'll probably get a dialog informing you that you are bout to install unsigned code
+        1. Then you should get a dialog asking you if wish to restart eclipse

+## Uninstallation

+1. Shutdown eclipse
+1. Delete the plugin from the `eclipse/plugins` directory
+1. Restart eclipse
+1. If the plugin does not uninstall, restart eclipse - this time specifying the `-clean` command line argument to eclipse

 ## User Instructions
 In the eclipse Package Explorer window: